 The scoring criteria for the two bond-funded programs, BHRI IV and ARP, were used in concert with the SFRF-funded programs and also were closely aligned with the funding priorities laid out in the state's QAP.
 Both programs provide incentives to provide housing for extremely low-income Rhode Islanders and neither offers any credit to developments having middle-income or market-rate units.
-162 Social and other goals supplemental to the provision of housing also weigh heavily in both program guidelines.
+Social and other goals supplemental to the provision of housing also weigh heavily in both program guidelines.
 Developments can earn scoring credit under these programs for including services to special needs populations, providing community engagement, using minority or womenbusiness enterprises, or providing job creation, among other considerations.
-163 Lastly, financial considerations function as secondary criteria, with cost effectiveness making up less than 10.0 percent of the BHRI IV scoring and less than 15.0 percent of Acquisition and Revitalization Program (ARP) scoring.
-164 Like the SFRF production programs, the bond funded programs offer less weight to financial considerations than the QAP (43.5 percent).
+Lastly, financial considerations function as secondary criteria, with cost effectiveness making up less than 10.0 percent of the BHRI IV scoring and less than 15.0 percent of Acquisition and Revitalization Program (ARP) scoring.
+Lastly to financial considerations than the QAP (43.5 percent).